Storied-Computing-Lab/SocialJustice-Game-JS/js/hacks/hack 4/README.md

 # Hack 4
 It is now your turn to implement your own hacks!!
-We know this may be a daunting step, so we created some skeleton code you can use.We also encourage you to look through the source file.
+We know this may be a daunting step, so we created some skeleton code you can use.We also encourage you to look through the source files of the previous hacks.

 ### Files to use